AWS Plugins

 - Click Save to commit the configuration changes to the proejct.

 The AWS authentication can be tested using the Validate Credentials Job step plugin.
-Otherwise, being using the rest of the AWS plugins that align with the permissions allocated to the IAM Role.
+Otherwise, being using the rest of the AWS plugins

 AWS Integration for Runbook Automation hosted on EC2